-Following a need to “declutter” we decided to get rid of all our CDs, the main reason is we have all our music stored digitally and rarely ever reach for a CD.
-So these were just clogging up valuable space and collecting more than their share of dust bunnies.
+Following a need to declutter, we decided to get rid of all our CDs.
+Music is mainly stored digitally now and we rarely reach for a CD.
+So these were just taking up valuable space.

-This was a little time consuming but I ended up with 3 boxes, 2 for Ziffit and 1 for Zapper.
-All giving me a nice amount of cash when they receive these boxes of CDs.
-PS: I don’t use MusicMagpie as I found they either accepted very few of my CDs or their prices were way too low compared to the others (but it does pay to shop around).
+PS: I don’t use MusicMagpie as I found they either accepted very few of the CDs or their prices were way too low compared to the others (but it does pay to shop around).

 Both Zapper and Ziffit recycle CDs if they are not sellable when they receive them.
 Another plus.

 Of the CDs that couldn’t be taken by the two companies above, I separated out the music ones and listed them on Freecycle.
 For those who don’t know, Freecycle is an online community organised by location, were you can list items you don’t want.

 The items have to be given free and if someone wants them, they can collect them.
 So I got rid of the rest of my music via this method.

 Finally I was left with the “free” CDs I had received from magazines or old data CDs that were not Read/Write so were no longer needed.